cedaro/simple-image-widget/readme.txt

 == Description ==

 Simple Image Widget provides the absolute easiest method to quicky add an image to a sidebar or any other widget area.
-Despite it's simplicty, it can be extended by developers via the various built in hooks to create additional image-based widgets.
+Despite its simplicty, it can be extended by developers via the various built in hooks to create additional image-based widgets.

 Contribute to [development on GitHub](http://github.com/blazersix/simple-image-widget).